tagtogorg/tagtog-doc/webeditor.md

         <tr>
           <td>Change Type</td>
           <td class="centered">-</td>
-          <td>Change the Entity Type of entity.
+          <td><p>Change the Entity Type of entity.
 If you hover the mouse on this menu item, the list of possible Entity Types will show up.
-This list is sorted alphabetically.</td>
+This list is sorted alphabetically.</p>
+          <p>A change of entity type can affect the properties of the entity.
+Normalizations will be removed and only common entity labels will be preserved.</p></td>
         </tr>
         <tr>
           <td>Normalizations</td>